SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

         content:
           -
             type: text
-            text: 'Our theme: Queer Joy as Our Lasting Legacy' -
+            text: 'Our theme: We Are Everywhere'
+      -
         type: paragraph
         attrs: